How Marijuana Legalization Affects Alcohol Consumption

 Despite some indication that people may be smoking more and drinking less in states that have legalized marijuana, this observation does not necessarily apply to someone with alcoholism.

-Although marijuana can be used for certain medical purposes, marijuana is not an evidence-based treatment for alcoholism, also known as alcohol addiction or alcohol use disorder.
+Although marijuana can be used for certain medical purposes, it is not an evidence-based treatment for alcoholism, also known as alcohol use disorder.

 This page does not provide medical advice.
 See more